Rekka (film)

-Rekka is a 2016 Indian Tamil-language action comedy film written and directed by Rathina Shiva.
-The film features Vijay Sethupathi, Lakshmi Menon and Sija Rose in the lead roles, while Sathish, K. S. Ravikumar and Sriranjani play supporting roles.
+Rekka is a 2016 Indian Tamil-language masala film written and directed by Rathina Shiva.
+The film features Vijay Sethupathi, Lakshmi Menon, Kabir Duhan Singh, and Harish Uthaman in the lead roles, while Sathish, K. S. Ravikumar and Sriranjani play supporting roles.
 The film is produced by B. Ganesh, who co-produced Orange Mittai.
 Featuring music composed by D. Imman and cinematography by Dinesh B. Krishnan.
 The film which commenced production in January 2015 was released on 7 October 2016 along with other Tamil movies, Remo and Devi.
 Upon release, the film received mixed reviews from critics.

 Plot

-Two dons, Cheliyan and David are enemies.
-Cheliyan kills David's brother so David swears to avenge his brother's death and waits for the right opportunity.
-Shiva is a youth from Kumbakonam who unites lovers and his family supports him.
-This brings him several troubles, one of which from David when Shiva stops David's marriage with a girl who refused to marry him.
+Cheliyan and David are two rival dons.
+Cheliyan kills David's brother, so David swears to avenge his brother's death and waits for the right opportunity.
+Shiva is a youth from Kumbakonam who unites lovers, and his family supports him.
+This brings him several troubles, one of which is from David when Shiva stops David's marriage to a girl who refused to marry him.
 David wants to know who stopped his marriage and leaves the place without a word after seeing him.
-This worries his father, Ratnam as he fears that David might harm his son.
-Shiva hallucinates a woman who he calls Mala, who asks him 'Why did you do like this?' and he replies that he will correct everything.
-He is having a trouble for a reason and his family consoles him.
-Shiva's sister is getting married and Shiva ensures that no trouble comes in the marriage.
-However, on the day before marriage, Shiva had to face a critical situation through David who threatens to stop his sister's marriage like how Shiva stopped his marriage.
-Shiva begs David and tells him that he is ready to do anything for him in return of letting his sister's marriage happen without any problem.
-David demands him to abduct a woman from Madurai, who is the daughter of Minister Manivasagam, an influential politician Madurai.
-Shiva agrees and leaves for Madurai missing his sister's wedding.
+This worries Shiva's father, Ratnam, as he fears that David might harm his son.
+Shiva hallucinates a woman whom he calls Mala, who asks him 'Why did you do this?' and he replies that he will correct everything.
+He is having trouble for a reason, and his family consoles him.
+Shiva's sister is getting married, and Shiva ensures that no trouble comes in the marriage.
+However, the day before the marriage, Shiva faces a critical situation with David, who threatens to stop his sister's marriage just as Shiva stopped his.
+Shiva begs David, saying he is ready to do anything for him in return for allowing his sister's marriage to happen without any problems.
+David demands that he abduct a woman from Madurai, who is the daughter of Minister Manivasagam, an influential politician in Madurai.
+Shiva agrees and leaves for Madurai, missing his sister's wedding.

-At Madurai, he finds Bharati, the fiancée of Cheliyan, who David want him to abduct.
-Shiva intends to take a selfie with her and make David believe that he abducted her but things turn in an unexpected way when Bharati announces everyone including her family that she is going to elope with Shiva, getting everyone to think he is her boyfriend.
+At Madurai, he finds Bharathi, Cheliyan's fiancée, whom David wants him to abduct.
+Shiva intends to take a selfie with her and make David believe he abducted her.
+Things take a turn when Bharathi announces to everyone, including her family, that she is going to elope with Shiva, getting everyone to think he is her boyfriend.
 Manivasagam's men try to stop them, but they fly away to Coimbatore, the headquarters of Cheliyan.
-Shiva ensures that his sister's marriage happens without any problems and gets updates from his friend, Keerai.
-At Coimbatore, Bharati waits for Shiva to propose her but Shiva is confused about why she eloped with him.
-David reaches Coimbatore and challenges Cheliyan that he abducted Bharati.
-Cheliyan rushes to the mall he owns where Shiva and Bharathi are having coffee time.
-Bharati encourages him to propose her, but in turn, Shiva tells about his childhood love.
+Shiva ensures that his sister's marriage happens with no problems and receives updates from his friend Keerai.
+In Coimbatore, Bharathi waits for Shiva to propose to her, but Shiva is confused about why she eloped with him.
+David reaches Coimbatore and challenges Cheliyan that he abducted Bharathi.
+Cheliyan rushes to the mall he owns, where Shiva and Bharathi are having coffee.
+Bharathi encourages him to propose to her, but in turn, Shiva tells her about his childhood love.